 In July 2017, Schuldschein loans with terms of four years amounting to €135 million and seven years amounting to €115 million were issued by Vossloh AG.
 The agreed interest rate is fixed at 0.988 percent for the four-year maturities for an amount of €85 million, and variable at an amount of €50 million with a margin of 85 basis points above Euribor.
 For the seven-year maturities, a partial amount of €90 million has a fixed interest rate of 1.763 percent and the remaining amount of €25 million, 120 basis points above Euribor.
 A floor of 0.0 percent is respectively applicable to the reference value.

-At the end of November 2017, Vossloh AG concluded a new €150 million syndicated loan with eight banks, thus completely replacing the syndicated loan which had been in place since 2015 and was scheduled to expire in April 2018.
-The financing agreement has a term until November 2024, after the exercise of the two extension options in November 2018 and 2019 by one year in each case.
-In April 2019, the volume of the loan was increased by €80 million to €230 million and can be increased by up to a further €70 million during the term of the loan.
+At the end of November 2017, Vossloh AG concluded a new €150 million syndicated loan with eight banks, definitively replacing the syndicated loan which had been in place since 2015 and was scheduled to expire in April 2018.
+The financing agreement now has a term until November 2024 after exercising the option to extend it by one year respectively in November 2018 and 2019.
+In April 2019, the volume of the loan was increased by €80 million to €230 million.
+If necessary, it can be increased by up to a further €70 million during the term of the loan.
 The funds are available to the Company in the form of a revolving line of credit that can be flexibly accessed.
-Compliance with a covenant in the form of a ratio of net financial debt to EBITDA was agreed here.
+Compliance with a covenant in the form of the ratio of net financial debt to EBITDA was agreed here.
 If the agreed threshold of this key figure is breached, this will allow the lending banks to terminate the agreement ahead of time.
 At the same time, the amount of the key figure in question determines the interest (basis points above Euribor).
 This is currently 1.8 percent.
-As of the balance sheet date, the credit line had been utilized in the amount of €102.3 million via cash, lines of credit available to subsidiaries, and guarantees (previous year: €0.0 million).
-Compliance with the covenant is checked every six months.
+As of the balance sheet date, the credit line had been utilized in the amount of €102.3 million via cash, lines of credit available to subsidiaries, and guarantees (previous year: €56.2 million).
+Compliance with the covenant must be proven every six months.
 The review scheduled for June 30, 2019 was skipped on the basis of an amendment to the contract.
 Evidence of compliance with the covenant was in place on the reporting date.
 The existing liability stemming from this syndicated loan is reported under noncurrent financial liabilities as required by the terms of the contract and not, as in the previous year, under current financial liabilities; the change properly reflects the actual arrangement.

 Breakdown of financial liabilities

-|Other long-term liabilities to banks||263.7||248.8|
+|Other noncurrent liabilities to banks||348.3||319.8

-|Short-term liabilities to banks||86.3||54.1|
+|Current liabilities to bank||24.0||30.2|

 |Current financial liabilities||41.3||32.5|